 What movement activities do you do now?
 How often do you move?
 Do you enjoy it?
 What movement have you enjoyed in the past?
 Are there any movement activities you would like to try?
 Are there any barriers stopping you doing those activities?

 There is a growing body of research showing how movement brings benefits to our health.
+We now know physical activity can make meaningful changes in the emotional processing areas of the brain – from as little as 10 minutes of movement a day.
 Let’s explore some of the key ideas:

 The World Health Organisation (WHO)’s research on physical inactivity and sedentary behaviour (activity that doesn’t increase energy expenditure whilst sitting, reclining or lying down) shows there are significant health benefits to being active.